SICKAG/sick_scan/doc/radar_datagram.md

 The following is a short datagram showing the structure of the radar datagram.
 The position of the individual elements for the data of the PreHeader is explained below.
+For further information you can look up in the attached [PDF](telegram_listing_RMS320_20171101.pdf), which has been provided by SICK in a preliminary form and may be updated again in the near future.

 ###### Example of very short radar datagram: